menu

 Demographics

+Dryden is a somewhat ethnically-diverse village.
 The people who call Dryden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dryden residents report their race to be White, followed by Asian.
-Important ancestries of people in Dryden include Irish, German, English, Scottish, and Italian.
+The greatest number of Dryden residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dryden include Irish, German, English, Italian, and French.

 The most common language spoken in Dryden is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics